 If you are selected for hire, you will also be required to pass a fingerprinting/background check, a tuberculosis test, and a drug test.
 Then, at the orientation session, we confirm that you have completed all the steps required for hire, and you can sign your official DCPS offer letter.
 Only after you sign your offer letter will you be entered into SmartFind Express, our automated system that Substitute Teachers use to find assignments and keep track of working hours.

 As of March 2016, the Office of the State Superintendent of Education (OSSE) will no longer issue substitute teacher licenses.
-In order to be considered for the position, candidates must hold a valid bachelor’s degree from an accredited institution.
+In order to be considered for the position, candidates must have completed 60 credit hours or more in lieu of a conferred degree.
 Candidates must submit official transcripts, if selected for the substitute teacher position.
 Foreign transcripts must be evaluated by an accredited credential evaluation agency.

 Substitute Teachers are assigned on an as needed basis and are considered to be temporary employees.
 Substitute Teachers receive no benefits and are assigned due to teacher absences or position vacancies.
 Payment for Substitute Teachers is based on a half or full day assignment and may be daily, or long term assignments.